Visit Outlander Filming Locations

 - Afternoon Tea Tours – “The Outstanding Outlander Adventure” so much more than afternoon tea!
 Helen Fraser will design a bespoke tour for you.
-We’re very happy to recommend Helen’s tours as she has previously guided tours for guests at our Edinburgh holiday home.
-For Outlander fans, she’s happy to guide you to locations for the TV Series, or to the historic locations related to events of the period.
+We’re very happy to recommend Helen’s tours as she has previously guided tours for guests when we ran our Edinburgh holiday home.
+For Outlander fans, she’s happy to guide you to locations for the TV Series, or to the historic locations related to events of the period

-- Mary’s Meanders Outlander Location Tours – based in Linlithgow, we’re sure that Emma and Anne will make your visit extra special.
+- Mary’s Meanders Outlander Location Tours – based in Linlithgow for those inspired by Outlander.
+We’re sure that Emma and Anne will make your visit extra special.